sarnold/repolite/README.rst

 * defaults: check for existing directories before executing ``clone`` - **Done**
 * config: wire up ``repo_opts`` for extra git options
-* documentation: add sphinx docs
+* documentation: add sphinx docs - **Done**
 * testing: create some unittests

+Once installed, running ``repolite`` without any local configuration file will use the (internal) example configuration, ie, running it without any arguments will clone the example repos to a subdirectory ``ext/`` in the current directory.

 Install with pip